 Control Statements provide mechanisms to control the execution of a program based on certain conditions and thereby deviate from the sequential order.
 Python provides conditional if statement and loop structures - while and for as part of Control Statements.

 Control Statements become part of a compound statement and should all be executed together based on the control statement's conditional result.

 A compound statement contain groups of statements which all go together to form the compound statement.
 They span multiple lines and will generally have indentation which marks the groups to be executed as one block together.
-Although you may write a compound statement without indentation, it is recommended to use indentation.
+Although you may write a compound statement, all on the same line, without indentation, it is recommended to use indentation.
 When you do use the indentation, Python is strict about the number of indents you use relative to its predecessor statement.
 If you do not indent correctly you get IndentationError

 Conditional if statement

 A very common conditional that is used in almost all programming languages is an if statement.

 Before you proceed further on if let us understand the relational and logical operators available which are used in if and while statements.

 The following are the relational operators in Python which all evaluates to True or False based on the expression.
 The two operands 9 and 8 shown below can be replaced by any expression consisting of one or more variables.

 'ab' >= 'aa'